EdWangLoDaSc/DSOVT/README.md

 # Dynamical System Prediction from Sparse Observations Using Deep Neural Networks with Voronoi Tessellation and Physics Constraints (DSOVT)

 ## Overview
 The DSOVT framework introduces an innovative approach to the spatio-temporal prediction of dynamical systems with sparse observations.
 Utilizing Voronoi tessellation, the framework integrates advanced deep learning models such as Convolutional Encoder-Decoder combined with Long Short-Term Memory (CED-LSTM) and Convolutional Long Short-Term Memory (ConvLSTM) to address nonlinear dynamic prediction challenges.
-By embedding physics constraints within these models, DSOVT achieves high accuracy and robust rolling forecasts, surpassing traditional Kriging-based methods in both computational efficiency and predictive performance.
+Meantime, by embedding physics constraints within these models, DSOVT achieves high accuracy and robust rolling forecasts, surpassing basic models in both computational efficiency and predictive performance.

 ## Numerical Experiments — NOAA Sea Surface Temperature
 ### NOAA Sea Surface Temperature Data Processing